Yomisana/nextjs-whiteboard/README.md

 # Any idea?
 If you have any idea or feature that you want to add to this whiteboard, feel free to open an issue or pull request.
 I will be happy to help you :D

+# License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./.github/LICENSE) file for details.

+# Copyright
+© 2024, yomisana.
+All rights reserved.